dqops/dqo/docs/checks/table/volume/row-count.md

 **Check description**

 Verifies that the tested table has at least a minimum accepted number of rows.
-The default configuration of the warning, error and fatal severity rules verifies a minimum row count of one row, which checks if the table is not empty.
-When the data grouping is configured, this check will count rows using a GROUP BY clause and verify that each data grouping has an expected minimum number of rows.
+The default configuration of the warning, error and fatal severity rules verifies a minimum row count of one row, which ensures that the table is not empty.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|